 Cached Memory In Phones

-The apps in the smartphones use cached memory to store information temporarily just like the computer CPU does.
+The apps in smartphones use cached memory to store information temporarily just like the computer CPU does.
 Here, the apps we use regularly create files to store data they need frequently.

 But unlike computers, cached memory in phones has a little space.
 So the temporary data quickly fills up the storage, which slows down the phone instead of speeding it up.
 So you may need to clear the phone’s cache data often for good speed.